datadvance/DjangoChannelsGraphqlWs/README.md

 To better dive in it is useful to understand in general terms how regular request are handled.
 When server receives JSON from the client, the `GraphqlWsConsumer.receive_json` method is called by Channels routines.
-Then the request passes to the `_on_gql_start` method which handles GraphQL message "START".
+Then the request passes to the `_on_gql_subscribe` method which handles GraphQL message "SUBSCRIBE".
 Most magic happens there.

 ### Running tests